 Say Hello To The Titleist D2 910...

-We're going to be taking a look today at the Titleist 910 D2 driver, so let's check it out, so we've got our hands on a 9.5 stiffness shaft in the 910 d2.
+We're going to be taking a look today at the Titleist 910 D2 driver, one of the popular golf drivers for sale in the market, so let's check it out, so we've got our hands on a 9.5 stiffness shaft in the 910 d2.

 The D2 is the bigger head of the two; it's a 460 head design for 460cc head shape.
 It's got the dark face, with a lovely form on top, and this kind of rounded back.

 You get a classic tightness line on the top, and then you get SureFit hosel, so it's the hosel that allows you to move the head around and change the way it lies, change the way the ball launches, which will affect the direction as well so it's pretty smart!

 We're going to do another article looking into SureFit in a bit more in detail.
 We're going to talk to you about how it affects your shot at the end of this review.